 The Bank's operation fully complies with the provisions of the relevant statutory regulations, the decrees of the supervisory authorities and the regulations of the BSE.
-The structure and operating conditions of the Company are contained in the Bylaws, which are approved by the General Meeting.
+The structure and operating conditions of the Company are contained in the Articles of Association, which are approved by the General Meeting.